-Changes in the way your heart works
+Changes in the way the heart works

 Back to top

-Some other medicines, including those you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+The drug 5FU interacts with certain drugs including phenytoin (Epanutin ®) and may affect the way drugs such as warfarin work.
+Medicines you can buy in a shop or chemist may also be harmful when you are having chemotherapy.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-This section is based upon our de Gramont and modified de Gramont chemotherapy fact sheet, which has been compiled using information from a number of reliable sources including:
+This section has been compiled using information from a number of reliable sources including:

-electronic Medicines Compendium (eMC). (accessed October 2011).
+electronic Medicines Compendium (eMC). medicines.org.uk (accessed July 2013).

 Perry MC.
 The Chemotherapy Source Book.
-4th edition.
-2007.
+5th edition.
+2012.
 Lippincott Williams and Wilkins.